samnabi/shopkit/readme.md

 This is a self-contained Kirby installation with many templates, snippets, blueprints, fields, and plugins to help you hit the ground running with an online shop.
 It is more of a theme than a plugin, i.e. you cannot add this repository into your site's existing plugins folder.

 As of v2.6, a Shopkit license is not required to use it on a production server.
-You must still buy a [Kirby license](http://getkirby.com/license) from Bastian.
+You must still [buy a Kirby license](https://a.paddle.com/v2/click/1129/36615?link=1170) (clicking this affiliate link helps me out!).

 *If you purchased a license for previous versions of Shopkit, your license information is still accessible by logging in to <http://shopkit.samnabi.com>.*